-The requirements for the PhD degree consist of successful completion of course work, participation in seminars, completion of the ethics course ENGG 600, and completion of the professional development requirement (for students joining on or after Fall 2016).
-In addition,

-PhD students must successfully defend their thesis which embodies the results of independent research at the end of their program (PhD final oral exam).
-Please refer to the document on Exam Procedures in the Forms cabinet of the CME Department's web page for details on the procedures for the PhD final oral examination.
+The requirements for the PhD degree consist of successful completion of course work, participation in seminars, completion of the ethics courses INT D 710 and INT D 720, and completion of the professional development requirement.
+In addition, PhD students must successfully defend their thesis which embodies the results of independent research at the end of their program (PhD final oral exam).

 Moreover, PhD students must have made a presentation on their work at a conference or an equivalent venue (see section 7.5).
-All PhD students are also encouraged to take on two Teaching Assistantship or three Grader positions as part of their program.
+All PhD students are also encouraged to take on two Teaching Assistantships as part of their program.
 PhD students must complete all the requirements within six years from the time they first register as graduate students.

-9.1 Course Work:
+9.1 Course Work

-The minimum course requirement is six one-term courses plus the ethics course (ENGG 600) and CME 600 (Introduction to research methods).
-Note that CME 600 must be taken by PhD students in their first year in the program.
-At least three courses must be 600 or higher level courses in the Department of Chemical and Materials Engineering (also see section 10.2 for courses that are equivalent to 600 level courses in CME).
-The balance of the courses shall be at the 500 or higher level in the Faculty of Engineering, or at the 400 or higher level in a Science Department.
+The minimum course requirement is six one-term courses plus the ethics course (INT D 710 and INT D 720) and CME 600 (Introduction to research methods).
+Note that CME 600 must be taken by PhD students in the first year of their program.
+At least three courses must be 600 or higher-level courses in the Department of Chemical and Materials Engineering (also see section 10.2 for courses that are equivalent to 600 level courses in CME) The balance of the courses shall be at the 500 or higher level in the Faculty of Engineering, or at the 400 or higher level in a Science Department.
 Students in Materials Engineering must take MAT E 640, which counts as one of the three 600 level courses.
 Reading courses will not count towards the total course requirement.
-The final course program for such students shall be approved in writing by the supervisory committee and is subject to final approval by the Associate Chair for Graduate Studies.
+The final course program for students shall be approved in writing by the supervisory committee and is subject to final approval by the Associate Dean Graduate Students.

-9.2 PhD Program Following the Completion of an MSc
+9.2 PhD Program following the completion of an MSc